Best Glues for Automotive Plastic: Top Adhesives for Plastic Parts

 Professor Vernon Krieble created a "liquid locknut" in 1956.
 After interest in the product grew, he started the Loctite Corporation in Hartford, Conn.
 The Henkel company, which had been producing laundry detergent and home goods since 1876, invested in Loctite in the 1980s before acquiring the company in 1997.
 Today, Loctite is the biggest adhesive brand in the world with popular products like its Loctite Plastics Bonding System.

 The Gorilla Glue Company is based in Cincinnati, Ohio.
 The company has been producing Gorilla Super Glue Gel for over two decades, a product that was initially used in Indonesia for Teak furniture but became a high-demand product due to its versatility.
 While a popular house product, people may ask, “Can Gorilla Glue be used on cars? any of their products are great automotive glues.
 Today, the company is still family-owned and operated.

 - Under $15: You can find plenty of small autoplastic glue products for under $15.
 These are typically single-part adhesives that are made for quick fixes and are ideal for interior pieces and minor repairs.
 Despite the low price, these are still some of the best plastic adhesives for automotive purposes.

-- Over $15: Depending on the brand name, size, and type of automotive glue you're looking for, a lot of the products will cost over $15.
+- $15 and up: Depending on the brand name, size, and type of automotive glue you're looking for, a lot of the products will cost over $15.
 Some of the best adhesives for hard plastic will cost around $25-$30, and of course, buying in bulk can cost more.